Skip to main content

 This is useful when your supplier increases prices and you need to decide whether to absorb the cost or adjust your retail pricing.

 Keep your cost prices up to date.
-When you build a new quote, the system uses your current ingredient prices.
+When you build a new quote, Digital Florists uses your current ingredient prices.
 However, existing quotes keep the prices they were created with, so updating a cost won’t change quotes you’ve already sent.

 Stock tracking